Genie race 4

 - Double-bladed hook knife can even cut webbing

 - G-chute pocket (for “Anti-G” type drag chute)

 - large back pocket with pouches and routing for a hydration system (e.g. Camelbak) and radio, plus a zipper pocket for secure storage of small items

 - 8L flight deck pocket

 - 5cm removable footpad to adjust the length of the cocoon

 - outlet for catheter system (pee tube)

 Included with your harness

 Automatic aluminium carabiners have a limited lifetime due to metal fatigue.
 They must be replaced after 5 years or 500 flight hours, whichever is soonest.
 They should never be used between spreaders and tandem wing risers as main carabiners.
-They should also never be used to connect rescue systems.
+They should also never be used to connect bridles to the reserve.